aishwaryasarath/sre-week-two/README.md

 ```
 <img width="535" alt="image" src="https://github.com/aishwaryasarath/sre-week-two/assets/49971693/98d25ac3-60a6-497d-8cee-bdd278ca80bd">

-Check the cpu limit in the deployment.yml
+### Check the cpu limit in the deployment manifest
 It shows it is setting a resource limit for cpu as 10.

-This is what causes the above error in the deployment pod as there is insufficient cpu
+:memo: This is what causes the above error in the deployment pod as there is insufficient cpu

 ## Fix